Cleansing Your Body, Mind & Home After Heart Valve Surgery

 Doctors and fellow patients have likely warned you about sneezing and coughing during recovery.
 It hurts.
 After all, heart valve surgery typically involves cutting the breastbone or ribs, which you can't help but move if an allergen enters your airways.

 Avoid such pain by reducing allergens in the home.
 The Asthma and Allergy Foundation of America offers excellent resources for doing exactly that, including a tip specific to reducing the most common allergen in bedrooms—dust mites.
 It recommends using allergen-impermeable or plastic covers on all of your pillows, mattresses and box springs.
 You can find such products at home accessory stores.
-You also should wash all bedding in 130 degree F. or higher water on a weekly basis to kill dust mites, the AAFA website states.
+You also should wash all bedding in 130 degree Fahrenheit or higher water on a weekly basis to kill dust mites, the AAFA website states.

 You also can reduce allergens outside of your home, which proves vital if you plan to use swimming as a physical activity during pollen season.
 Invest in a high-performance pool cleaner that will suck up the sneeze-inducing debris.
 You also can have a solar liner installed that not only warms the pool when not in use, but keeps pollen from falling into the water.
 Opt for a reel system, one that allows you to simply turn a handle—or better yet push a button—to cover and uncover the pool.